Police shoot and kill attacker at immigrant detention center in Tacoma

 Tacoma police shot dead a man who was reportedly throwing incendiary devices at an immigrant detention center on the Tacoma tideflats early Saturday morning.

-Tacoma police said they responded to a report of a man with a rifle at the Northwest Dentention Center at 1600 East J Street at 4 a.m.
+Tacoma police said they responded to a report of a man with a rifle at the Northwest Detention Center at 1600 East J Street at 4 a.m.

-The man was throwing molotov cocktails — bottles filled with flammable liquid — at outbuildings and cars in the center’s parking lot.
+The man was throwing the incendiary devices at outbuildings and cars in the center’s parking lot.
 One car caught fire and burned.

+He also attempted to explode a propane tank installed at the site, according to police.

 In a statement, police said shots were fired.
 After initially taking cover, police found the man.
 He was dead.